paulSugarr/FoxAdventure_Server/README.md

-# FoxAdventure_Server
+# Fox Adventure
-Server part of MIPT database course project
+This repo contains only server part of MIPT database course project